pmean/build-website/text/06/ControlChartAdvice.md

 are not perfect and sometimes they produce false positive signals.
 This happens rarely, but it does happen.
 But how will the average person know what a point that is out of control represents a false positive signal?
-Well, one way is to be so smart and so perceptive that  you can recognize better than a control chart can what is going on with your work process.
+Well, one way is to be so smart and so perceptive that<U+FFFD> you can recognize better than a control chart can what is going on with your work process.
 There are few of us who are that intelligent.
 Another way you might recognize that a signal is a false positive signal is if you